GAL (cartoonist): Style

-GAL's cartoons are quite unique.
-They share a closer resemblance to paintings than regular black-and-white cartoons.
+GAL's cartoons share a closer resemblance to paintings than regular black-and-white cartoons.
 Also they are seldom trivial jokes about modern day affairs, but biting accusations against certain events, systems and/or politicians.
+He frequently experiments with different graphic techniques and formats too, including comics, collage, sculptures,...

 He has illustrated novels by Kristien Hemmerechts and Geert van Istendael, as well as non-fiction works about political topics.
 Gal also illustrated the album cover of Zjef Vanuytsel's album "Tederheid" (1983).